rusinikita/blog/content/post/review-geekdocks/index.md

 ---
-title: Geekdocs hugo theme 10x better than confluence
+title: Geekdocs Hugo theme is 10 times better than Confluence
-description: Review of main theme features than can significantly improve your team communication
+description: Review of the main theme features that can significantly improve your team communication
 slug: hugo-geekdocs-theme
-date: 2023-01-03 00:00:00+0000
+date: 2023-03-03 10:00:00+0000
 image: img.png
 draft: true
 categories: